bbgdzxng1/interlace-detection-test-patterns/README.md

 frame|pict_type=B|interlaced_frame=0|top_field_first=0|repeat_pict=0|
 ```

-It does support format presets, including DVD and some extra support for dvd-author.
+mpeg2enc support format presets (or templates), including DVD and some extra support for dvd-author.

 ```
 --format 1      Standard VCD.
 An MPEG1 profile exactly to the VCD2.0 specification.
 Flag settings that would result in a non-standard stream structure are simply ignored.